elsewhencode/project-guidelines/README.md

 * As also mentioned before, don't expose your database scheme when naming your resources and defining your responses

 #### 9.7.4 URL validations
-Attackers can tamper with any part of an HTTP request, including the url, query string,
+Attackers can tamper with any part of an HTTP request, including the URL, query string,

 #### 9.7.5 Validate incoming content-types.
 The server should never assume the Content-Type.
-A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a 406 Not Acceptable response.
+A lack of Content-Type header or an unexpected Content-Type header should result in the server rejecting the content with a `406` Not Acceptable response.

 #### 9.7.6 JSON encoding
-A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser or node.js, on the server.Use a JSON serialiser to entered data to prevent the execution of user input on the browser/server.
+A key concern with JSON encoders is preventing arbitrary JavaScript remote code execution within the browser or node.js, on the server.
+Use a JSON serialiser to entered data to prevent the execution of user input on the browser/server.

-### 9.8 Api documentation
+### 9.8 API documentation
-* Fill the `Api Reference` section in [README.md template](./README.sample.md) for api.
+* Fill the `API Reference` section in [README.md template](./README.sample.md) for API.
-* Describe api authentication methods with a code sample
+* Describe API authentication methods with a code sample
-* Explaining The URL Structure (path only, no root url) including The request type (Method)
+* Explaining The URL Structure (path only, no root URL) including The request type (Method)

 For each endpoint explain:
-* URL Params If URL params exist, specify them in accordance with name mentioned in URL section
+* URL Params If URL Params exist, specify them in accordance with name mentioned in URL section
 ```
 Required: id=[integer]
 Optional: photo_id=[alphanumeric]